dbRaevn/covid19/pandemic/VIC/README.md

     * *Media Release* - Uses the notified ages of deaths contained in the [daily Coronavirus updates](https://www.health.vic.gov.au/media-centre/media-releases) to determine the cumulative total, only where it can be reliably determined.
     * *No Change* - No source determined, but there was no change in deaths.

-## Dataset - Hospitalised COVID-19 cases by age group
+## Dataset - Hospitalised COVID-19 cases by age group (Discontinued)
 [VIC_HospitalisedByAge.csv](https://github.com/dbRaevn/covid19/blob/main/pandemic/VIC/VIC_HospitalisedByAge.csv)

 Daily number of hospitalised COVID-19 cases, broken down by age group (28th August 2020 - 10th February 2021)